atomac19/sams_surf_shop_and_unittest/README.md

-# Sam's Surf Shop project
+# Sam's Surf Shop Project

 ## Description
 This project is exercise my knowledge of errors and unit testing practice in Python.